Almost no one buys from your website on the first visit. It takes multiple interactions.

 Impactbnd has a simple sidebar opt-in that’s well designed.
 They show you what you’re getting and use interesting copy like “impress.”
 They also highlight the fact that you’ll get templates and examples inside.

 There’s a button labeled more info that takes you to the following landing page:

 With these examples, you should have a solid idea of how to position your lead magnets and the designs that are working right now.

-Lead magnets, without a doubt, are an essential part of your subscriber growth.
+Lead magnets, without a doubt, are an essential part of growing your email list.
 A single lead magnet won’t work for every person that visits your website.
 You need to craft multiple lead magnets to cater to people at different stages of the customer lifecycle.

 Once you have a solid idea of what to make, write the copy for the offer, create the lead magnet, and release it to the wild.
 Make sure it’s in a place where it’ll be seen often then test it until you get a conversion rate you’re happy with.

 Jump in the comments and let us know about any great lead magnets you’ve seen while wandering the web.